 Demographics - Potential for Growth

-Based on the community profile for Low Moor population appears to decline at a 0.36% growth rate.
+Based on the community profile for Low Moor population appears to decline over the next several years.
 The comparable utility sales differ slightly in terms of growth and varying adjustments are applied.

 System/Facility Make up